trevor-dunbar/EmployeeAPI/README.md

 );

 ## Run the application
-From the directory with the file run the following commands: go build *.go go run *.go
+From the directory with the files run the following commands: go build *.go go run *.go